mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 #### 20:18

-So, “the principle” – the dharma – “of One Mind has two aspects...”
+So, “the principle (the dharma) of One Mind has two aspects.”

 > One is the aspect of Mind in terms of the Absolute, ...